 Main Office in Dayton:

-No appointments are needed during this time to receive assistance with information, advocacy and referral support.
-We can assist with understanding paperwork, filling out applications, making phone calls, answering questions and more.
+No appointment is needed to receive walk-in assistance for information, advocacy and referral support.
+We can assist with understanding paperwork, filling out applications, making calls, answering questions and much more.

 Counseling and case management services are available for Deaf and Hard-of Hearing families, individuals, and couples.
 Marriage, grief and mental health counseling is also available.
 We have a psychiatrist on staff, as well as licensed counselors and case managers who use American Sign Language.

-Prevention Services and Camping Activitites for Deaf and KODA Kids:
+Prevention Services & Camping Activitites for Deaf/KODA Kids:

 Information, Advocacy and Referral: